gotamist/other/README.md

 ones being related to their compensation details and the degree of communication they had with others who were already known to have been involved.
 Please see README within the directory for more.

+## Machine
+One of the items is a description of the GPU-enabled machine to run my projects as an alternative to running them on the cloud.